When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Ian Mean?

-Ian is the Scottish version of the English name “John.”
-Originally, it comes from Hebrew and means “God is gracious.”
+Ian is the Anglicized Scottish version of the name “John.”
+Therefore, it shares the exact same meaning: “God is gracious.”

-The name Ian derives from the Medieval Erse name “Eoin.”
-It is popularly believed that the name started appearing in Scotland around the time St. Columba left Ireland and settled on Iona.
+The name Ian derives specifically from the Medieval Gaelic name “Eoin.”
+It is popularly believed that the name started appearing in Scotland around the time St. Columba left Ireland and settled on the isle of Iona.

 How Do I Pronounce Ian?